canonical/charmed-magma/docs/tutorial/06_simulating_user_traffic.md

 ```

 !!!success Congratulations
-      You have a fully functioning 4G Network!
+      You have a fully functioning 4G Network :partying_face: